The simultaneous conjugacy problem in groups of piecewise linear functions: Abstract

 \section{Abstract}

-Guba and Sapir asked, in their joint paper \cite{gusa2}, if the simultaneous conjugacy problem was solvable in Diagram Groups or, at least, for Thompson's group $F$.
-We give an elementary proof for the solution of the latter question.
-This relies purely on the description of $F$ as the group of piecewise linear orientation-preserving homeomorphisms of the unit interval with dyadic breakpoints and slopes that are powers of $2$.
-We show that, with the techniques we develop, we can solve the ordinary conjugacy problem as well, and we can compute roots and centralizers.
-Moreover, these techniques can be generalized to solve the same questions in larger groups of piecewise-linear homeomorphisms.
+Guba and Sapir asked if the simultaneous conjugacy problem was solvable in Diagram Groups or, at least, for Thompson's group $F$.
+We give a solution to the latter question using elementary techniques which rely purely on the description of $F$ as the group of piecewise linear orientation-preserving homeomorphisms of the unit interval.
+The techniques we develop extend the ones used by Brin and Squier allowing us to compute roots and centralizers as well.
+Moreover, these techniques can be generalized to solve the same question in larger groups of piecewise-linear homeomorphisms.